rogusdev/machinelearning-virtual/README.md

     vagrant destroy

-You can confirm it's existence and stopped state by opening up VirtualBox and checking its list there.
+You can confirm its existence and stopped state by opening up VirtualBox and checking it's listed there.